Please find guidance below for candidates in the School Counseling program during the COVID-19 pandemic.

 Any questions, contact OSS Assistant Director of Academic Success Kristin Grammer.

 *Note, the Counselor Preparation Comprehensive Examination (CPCE) remains a program completion requirement for all DCHS counseling students.
 Candidates must pass the CPCE in order to be eligible for degree conferral from the University of Redlands and/or recommendation to the CTC for the PPS SC credential.

 Candidates who complete the Pre-K-12 or combo (Pre-K-12/college) track meet the requirements to be recommended for a clear Pupil Personnel Services (PPS) School Counseling Credential.
 Upon completion of all program requirements, candidates submit their application for recommendation of the clear PPS School Counseling credential to the Office of Student Success.
 There is no set deadline by which to apply for the PPS SC credential, but candidates are encouraged to apply for their credential soon after program completion.

 SC candidates must complete all program requirements including coursework, fieldwork, and pass the CPCE before their degree can be conferred by the University of Redlands.
 The Registrar’s Office confers degree four times per year – August 31, December 31, Commencement day (in April – date varies), and May 31.
-For instance, SC candidates must submit a degree sign-off request to the Office of Student Success no later than September 7, 2020 to be eligible for a degree conferral date of August 31, 2020.
-Requests for sign-off received after September 7, 2020 will be deferred until the December 31, 2020 conferral date.
+SC candidates may submit a degree sign-off request to the Office of Student Success up to two weeks after the above conferral dates.
+Requests for sign-off received after that time will be deferred until the following conferral date.